 Use patterned wall tiles or colourful accessories to bring warmth and interest to the space.
 The odd house plant looks great in a bathroom and will thrive well in the warm, humid environment.

 Mirrors will help make the room feel bigger.
 If you can, sit them flush with any tiling to create the illusion of depth.
 Get a mirror cut to size to fill a wall, or section of wall instead of letting it end short of the ceiling or side walls.
 This will make the room feel taller or wider.
 Alternatively, choose mirrored wall cabinets.
+For our round up of the best bathroom mirrors, go and check out our buying guide.

 Large format tiles can work well in a small bathroom.
 They lead to fewer lines of grout which can create a grid-like pattern that makes the space feel smaller.
 That said, small patches of mosaic tiling (perhaps to provide splashback to a sink or feature) can be very effective.
 Find out how to choose the right tiles for a small bathroom.